Best Running Socks 2026: Anti-Blister, Cushioned and Thin Picks

 Moisture Control Matters More Than Softness

 A soft cotton sock can feel nice before the run, then hold sweat once you start moving.
-Look for moisture-wicking blends like merino wool, polyester, nylon, Olefin, COOLMAX, or brand-specific fibres like Drynamix.
+Look for moisture-wicking blends like merino wool, polyester, nylon, Olefin, COOLMAX, Drynamix, or other performance fibres.

 Choose Cushion Based on Shoe Fit